 Tom whisked us into the special airport lounge for people who know how to travel.
 An oasis in the frantic world of airports.
 Us normal people don’t even know these little oasis’s are there at the back of airports.
 No noise, nice food if you are hungry and great seats.. such bliss after such a long trip.
 Apparently there were showers and a gym if we were so inclined.
 We were not.

-The farm is about a half hour drive from Wichita and we arrived in the dark, so we couldn’t the see the size of it but knowing that farms in England generally are a few acres I was not prepared for how big it actually is.
+The farm is about a half-hour drive from Wichita and we arrived in the dark, so we couldn’t see the size of it but knowing that farms in England generally are a few acres I was not prepared for how big it actually is.
 More like half a county to our little city minds!!

 We got to meet some of the farm occupants that night.
 There are 3 dogs altogether but only two were at home at that moment.
-Cowboy, is a beautiful Labrador who soon succumbed to Steve’s charm and enticements, but Finn an exquisite Viszla – (a Hungarian bird-hunting dog) would have none of it.
+Cowboy is a beautiful Labrador who soon succumbed to Steve’s charm and enticements, but Finn, an exquisite Viszla – (a Hungarian bird-hunting dog) would have none of it.
 He is a rescue dog who just turned up here, knowing that he would find kindness and care and love, love, love.
 All it would appear, he had known before, was pain and terror.
 He is slender and gorgeous but we are told he is now twice the size he was when they took him in, being so thin you could see his heart beating through his chest.
-He stays well away running round the house trying to make sure you don’t get near enough to pet him and so we have yet to win him over, although Steve has managed to stroke him whilst Candace stayed next to him.
+He stays well away from running around the house trying to make sure you don’t get near enough to pet him and so we have yet to win him over, although Steve has managed to stroke him whilst Candace stayed next to him.
+He likes to rip up his bed for some reason, we’re unsure why?
+Perhaps it’s a territory thing from when he was with a previous owner.
+I think we’re going to gift him an indestructible bed, I’ve read that jug dog has reviewed indestructible ones so it could be a nice treat for him.
+It would be nice to not see stuffing and feathers floating around everywhere too.
 Cowboy takes such good care of him that Tom and Candace say that Finn is Cowboy’s dog and tell him to go get his dog and he does.. so lovely to see.

 Poet is the Cat who is o.k. with us, but the other cat Nicky, who is so very beautiful…. is also very wary, as again this cat was rescued.
-Once again we have come across this strange dichotomy here in the States of meeting so many people who have rescue dogs and cats and so there are people with such big hearts who open their homes to these damaged little beings, but I wonder about the other side of that coin of the people who damaged them so badly.
+Once again we have come across this strange dichotomy here in the States of meeting so many people who have rescue dogs and cats and so there are people with such big hearts who open their homes to these damaged little beings, they take the time to look after them, to help them get through whatever pain they have been suffering.
+Sometimes though, it can all be a bit too much, they need extra help through things like CBD (you can find out more about cbd dogs here), other times they just need a gentle and a loving family, these people are doing great things, but I wonder about the other side of that coin of the people who damaged them so badly.

 In the morning I went out to the Paddock with Tom to see the horses..
 Rio a male, or a used to be male.. poor thing!!, then Mama Belle and Luna Belle.
 I am a little wary of horses since one bit Steve a while ago, so of course they sense this immediately and kept a little distance until they could feel that I felt safe and then they came forward to check me out.
 They are so beautiful and Rio has pale blue eyes, which look so unusual in a horse.
 In the enclosure next to them is a wonderfully feisty little donkey called Elvis.
 It is Elvis who has won Steve’s heart and he adores him.
 He is “guard-donkey” as he will keep the coyotes at bay and will in fact kick and kill one if it tried to get near to the horses.
 The coyotes gave us full song on our first night and it was lovely to hear them.
 However, the skunk also turned up and did a turn, which in skunk terms means he gave us a little puff of his fetching odour into the air filtering into our bedroom.
 So kind…